VictoriaShalabaeva/Accardo-Lab/README.md

 - The website is responsive on all device sizes.

+- The website contains a Bootstrap responsive navigation header, a collapse plugin groups and hides navbar contents.

 - The website contains six pages including *Home*, *Research*, *Publications*, *People*, *Come join us* and *Contact* pages.
 This thematic division facilitates the website navigation.

 - The *Home* page contains an appealing hero image that immediately catches the user's attention and give a flavour of the main activities and results of the group.
 It contains a Bootstrap carousel that summarizes the latest news of the group in a concise manner and allows to keep the page length short.